-

 If you're a manager or owner, consider the following KPIs.

-1. Customer satisfaction: Measure this KPI through surveys and feedback forms.
+- Customer satisfaction: The Customer Satisfaction or CSAT can be measured through surveys and feedback forms.

 Marketing KPIs